-- Pollwatchers may watch as the judges initial and distribute the ballots to voter, and as the ballots are deposited into the ballot box after the voter has voted.
+- Pollwatchers may watch as the Judges initial and distribute the ballots to voter, and as the ballots are deposited into the Verity Scan after the voter has voted.

 - Pollwatchers may challenge a person’s right to vote.
 A reason for the challenge must be stated.
 (Possible reasons include the person voted earlier in the day, the person moved, or the person lacks qualifications)

-- The judges of election determine whether or not to sustain a challenge.
+- The Election Judges determine whether or not to sustain a challenge.